 Frank answers: Yes, I’ve thought about this situation because it’s kind of lonely for men out there in yoga land.
 I’ve been an evangelist about trying to get men I know into yoga practice ever since I discovered the benefits of it for myself, although I’ve not been a very successful one.

 There are now about 20 million people in the U.S. practicing yoga.
 What percentage of them are men?
-Well, on occasions when I’m not the only man in the class, I’m usually one of only two, three, or four men in a class of about ten to fifteen.
-That’s roughly about 20-25% of students who are men.
+Well, on occasions when I’m not the only man in the class, I’m usually one of only two or three (sometimes four) men in a class of about ten to sixteen.
+That’s roughly about 15-25% of students who are men.
 I’d venture to say that this might be the actual ratio of men to women among those who practice yoga throughout the country.
-I’ve also looked in on three different yoga teacher training classes (at Samasati in Costa Rica, Seven Centers Yoga Arts in Sedona, AR, and at Kripalu Center for Yoga and Health in Stockbridge, MA—see my blog article “Frank Answers About My Kripalu Adventure”), and these classes also had about the same ratio of men to women as I’ve experienced in yoga classes (maybe on the upper end of the ratio).
+I’ve also looked in on three different yoga teacher training classes (at Samasati in Costa Rica, Seven Centers Yoga Arts in Sedona, AR, and at Kripalu Center for Yoga and Health in Stockbridge, MA—see my blog article “Frank Answers About My Excellent Kripalu Adventure”), and these classes also had about the same ratio of men to women as I’ve experienced in yoga classes (maybe on the upper end of the ratio).
 This is quite the opposite from yoga’s homeland in India, where yoga has been a male-dominated practice for millennia.

-There’s also a lack of camaraderie among yogis (male yoga practitioners), like the mutual encouragement and “how are you?” you find among acquaintances at the gym.
+There’s also a lack of camaraderie among yogis (male yoga practitioners), like the mutual “hi, how are you?” you find among acquaintances at the gym.
 It’s hard to develop that male bonding with only one other guy in the yoga class while the women are talking about things that don’t particularly interest you.
-On the other hand, when I joined an all-men yoga class I did experience camaraderie among the students and our male teacher.
+On the other hand, when I joined an all-men yoga class I did experience camaraderie among the regular students and our male teacher.

 As men discovered that they needed exercise because they were spending too many hours during the day sitting at a desk they got into sports like hand ball and body building and running on treadmills in the gyms.
 Maybe yoga didn’t look macho enough.
-The situation began to change a bit with the more vigorous types of yoga brought to America by Sri K. Pattabhi Jois (branded Ashtanga Yoga) and Bikram Choudhury (branded Bikram Yoga).
-I tried Bikram Yoga myself for a while and there were more men in the class (and there was some male camaraderie in the locker room after class), but the majority of students were still women.
-Some men like Bikram or hot yoga styles (Baron Baptiste Power Yoga is another brand) because it seems like a real workout.
+The situation began to change a bit with the more vigorous types of yoga brought to America by Sri K. Pattabhi Jois (branded Ashtanga Yoga), Bikram Choudhury (branded Bikram Yoga), and power yoga.
+I tried Bikram Yoga for a while and Baron Baptiste’s Power Yoga a couple of times.
+There were definitely more men in these classses, but the majority of students were still women.
+Some men like Bikram Yoga or Power Yoga because it seems like a real workout.
 Practicing 90 minutes in sauna-like conditions is a challenge.
 The sweat just rolls off.
 But I prefer just the regular Hatha Yoga with equal parts pranayama, asanas, dhyana.

-For those who like being shirtless but want to keep your pants on there’s a new movement called Broga (yoga for bros) that emphasizes a more macho approach to yoga, as in this video image.
+For those who like being shirtless but want to keep their pants on there’s Broga (yoga for bros) that emphasizes a more macho approach to yoga, as in this video image.

 More grunting, less chanting?